dmalawey/OpenArm/README.md

 > _giving credit to prior works of art in this project_
 >
-> 1. Daniel Amuendo's design ofo the first parametric bearing part from Daniel Amuendo's design - his channel is [Dangineering](https://www.youtube.com/@Dangineering) on youtube.
+> 1. Daniel Amuedo's design of the first parametric bearing, adapted for joints.
+His youtube channel is [Dangineering](https://www.youtube.com/@Dangineering).
 I revised his [original solidworks model](https://www.printables.com/model/263264-200mm-bore-5mm-bore-cheap-ultra-thin-parametric-ba/filess) to get my bearing to print nicely, then further changed it to become part of a collar joint.
 Thanks Daniel!
 >

 ### Sources 📖